VOD Streaming: Video on Demand Definition and How It Works (2023)

 Despite the thin line between OTT and VOD, the two services have a significant technical difference.
 OTT defines how the content is delivered to the viewers, i.e., the actual technology used for content distribution.

-VOD, on the other hand, is a description of the way the viewer consumes the content.
+VOD, on the other hand, is a description of how the viewer consumes the content.
 In short, while OTT is the distribution model, VOD is the consumption model.
 You can watch both VOD and live streams over OTT platforms.

-Here it’s essential to mention that OTT technology is one reason why VOD has become so popular the world over.
-Today, VOD and OTT models are intertwining in complex, hybrid content distribution models.
+Here it’s essential to mention that OTT technology is one reason why VOD has become so popular worldwide.
+Today, VOD and OTT models are intertwined in complex, hybrid content distribution models.

 Now that you know what VOD is, let’s understand how it works.
 The following is a brief explanation of the VOD transmission model and the different steps involved in it.